 Prof Guy-Bart STAN's research webpage

-Who am I? | Selected Publications | Research interests | CV | Openings | How to contact me? | Group members | Software | Books | Full list of Publications | Lecture Notes | Links to interesting websites | Ph.D.
+Who am I? | Selected Publications | Research interests | CV | Group members | Software | Books | Full list of Publications | Lecture Notes | Links to interesting websites | Ph.D.
 Thesis | Master's Thesis

 Guy-Bart Stan